 English Language Learners (ELLs), students who are learning English as a second (or even third!) language, often express some form of anxious behavior in the classroom.
 Foreign language anxiety theory posits that language learners in general tend to exhibit symptoms of anxiety, apprehension, or nervousness when they must demonstrate their knowledge under pressure.
 This anxiety can stem from a few different primary stressors:

-• Fear of Loss of Identity: Students may be nervous about putting in effort with the English language if they feel that in doing so they may be losing a part of their cultural identity.
+- Fear of Loss of Identity.
+Students may be nervous about putting in effort with the English language if they feel that in doing so may cause them to disconnect with their cultural identity.

-• General Learning Disabilities: In addition to the difficulties in learning a language, some students may also have a learning disorder like ADHD or dyslexia, which makes classroom learning doubly difficult.
+- General Learning Disabilities.
+In addition to the difficulties in learning a language, some students may also have a learning disorder like ADHD or dyslexia, which makes classroom learning even more difficult.
 In those situations, teachers are presented with another layer that needs peeling in order to best accommodate that particular student.

 Diagnosing Foreign Language Anxiety